vivekmannotra/Angular-app-demo/README.md

-# lexstart-project

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

-## Build & development
+# Lexstart task management app.

+This is a demo application based on angularjs and bootstrap

-Run `grunt` for building and `grunt serve` for preview.
+Run `grunt` for building and `grunt serve` for running app on your local.

-## Testing

-Running `grunt test` will run the unit tests with karma.
+Author: Vivek Mannotra